 It’s important we have up-to-date details for you.
 You can update your details by following the ‘manage your entry’ link in your entry confirmation email from Let’s Do This or by logging in here.
 The deadline to update your details is 15 February 2026.

-There are absolutely no race day entries for the Inverness Half.
+There are absolutely no event day entries for the Inverness Half.

-There may be a limited number of race day entries for the 5K, subject to race capacity.
-Please check our website and social channels before heading down to registration.
+There may be a limited number of event day entries for the 5K, subject to capacity.
+Please check our website and social channels before heading along to registration.

 Inverness is the gateway city to the Highlands with an international airport and it is well served by public transport.
 Please check out the Visit section on the website which lists details of flights, trains, buses and car hire companies serving Inverness.

-There is a wide variety of accommodation to suit all budgets in Inverness although we recommend you book soon as it does get booked up in advance for race weekend.
+There is a wide variety of accommodation to suit all budgets in Inverness although we recommend you book soon as it does get booked up in advance for event weekend.

 Please refer to parking information here or your Event Guide for information on where to park.